-ACCUPLACER scores which place students into English courses are valid for two years.
+ACCUPLACER scores which place students into English courses do not expire.
 Scores which place students into mathematics courses are valid for one year.

 Do I need to take a placement exam?

 Placement exams measure competency in math, reading, and sentence skills and enable an academic advisor to determine a student’s appropriate entry level of instruction.
 Students registering for English and/or Math courses for the first time must take the ACCUPLACER test for placement in appropriate courses unless they meet one of the exceptions listed below.
 Placement may also be required prior to enrollment in certain other courses and programs.

-- An ACT English Score or an SAT Critical Reading Score that is less than one year old can be used in lieu of the reading and sentence skills portions of the ACCUPLACER.
+- An ACT English Score or an SAT Critical or Evidence-Based Reading Score can be used in lieu of the reading and sentence skills portions of the ACCUPLACER.
 See Placement Scores Chart above for details.

 - Students with college-level transfer credits (100 level or above) in English or Math may be eligible to use those credits for placement and avoid taking the ACCUPLACER.
 Credits may have been earned through prior college attendance or through advanced placement tests such as AP, IB, CLEP, or DSST.
 However, if earned credits are more than one year old, students should consider testing to receive a more accurate placement.
 Transcripts from prior institutions and test score reports must be submitted to Student Services and evaluated prior to course placement.

 Do I need to make an appointment?

 Yes.
 Appointments are required to take a placement test.
 Appointments may be made and managed through the online scheduler (click the calendar below).
 The Learning Resource Center is available during office hours to answer questions about scheduling (907-745-9713).